recruit-communications/pyqubo/docs/getting_started.rst

 :class:`Array` class represents a multi-dimensional array of :class:`Qbit` or :class:`Spin`.

-**Example:** You can access each element of the vector with an index like:

 **Example:** You can access each element of the matrix with an index like:

 >>> from pyqubo import Array